 So there is absolutely no connection between how Gen. 1 was written (analogically) and the preaching of the life, ministry, death, and resurrection of Christ (digitally).

-Gen. 1-5 is–and can only be!–a free interpretation, while the truth claims about the resurrection in four Gospels and the epistles are literal.
+Gen. 1-5 is–and can only be!–a free interpretation, while the truth claims about the resurrection in four Gospels and the epistles are literal and depend on eyewitnesses.

 God inspired the author of Gen. 1-2 to write out exactly as it happened.
 It was a literal six days of twenty-four hours.